JPEWdev/spdx-3-model/model/SimpleLicensing/Properties/customIdToLicense.md

 SPDX-License-Identifier: Community-Spec-1.0

-# customIdToUri (DEPRECATED)
+# customIdToLicense

 ## Summary

-Maps a LicenseRef or AdditionRef string for a Custom License or a Custom License Addition to its URI ID.
+Maps a LicenseRef or AdditionRef string for a Custom License or a Custom License Addition to a CustomLicense, a CustomLicenseAddition, or a SimpleLicensingText

 ## Description

-**NOTE** This field is deprecated and only included for backward compatibility.
-New documents should use customIdToLicense instead

 Within a License Expression, references can be made to a Custom License or a Custom License Addition.